For solar, battery & generator installers

 ACS B25024 Single-family household % by ZIP

-See the ZIPs in your territory
+See the streets in your territory

 Pick your state and up to 3 counties.
-We'll email you a grid profile — ranked ZIPs, disturbance counts, single-family %, and more.
+We'll email you the streets that lost power, ranked, plus the ZIP demographics.

 Installers often ask